 Adaptive vs. Responsive Content

-Adaptive vs. responsive design is a decade long debate when building aps for the increasingly disparate mobile and IoT ecosystem.
+Adaptive vs. responsive design is a decade long debate when building apps for the increasingly diverse mobile and IoT ecosystem.
 Adaptive design explicitly targets devices or categories of devices, primarily based on device expectations like fixed screen aspect ratios and resolution.
 This is an ideal method to use when targeting a specific device or class of devices that share common traits.
 For example, you could use this adaptive design to target iPhones, iPads and iOS laptops.
 But then what happens when the device is connected to a 4k ultra-wide monitor?
 If this is a common case and not an edge case, you might consider a responsive approach instead.

 Be formless, shapeless — like water.
 Put water in a cup, it becomes the cup; You put it in a teapot it becomes the teapot; you put water into a bottle it becomes the bottle – Bruce Lee 1971

 In taking a mobile-first approach, a responsive design that can be leveraged across all screen sizes is the way to go.
-It’s an easy way to build out experiences that are consumed within the browser, and can feed into both hybrid or progressive mobile apps that leverage the same web-based content.
+It’s an easy way to build out experiences that are consumed within the browser and can feed into both hybrid or progressive mobile apps that leverage the same web-based content.
 This is not to say that a native approach isn’t warranted, as there would be more due diligence involved before making the right decision.
-More on native vs hybrid in the next section.
+More on native vs. hybrid in the next section.

-Consider a responsive approach to building content for a mobile solution and test whether the breakpoints and flexibility is appropriate and will scale across web and mobile in similar fashion.
+Consider a responsive approach to building content for a mobile solution and test whether the breakpoints and flexibility are appropriate and will scale across web and mobile in a similar fashion.
 Once a project plan or direction has been determined, this could be done through a short workshop, and AIM is very familiar with this exercise should there be any questions.

 Components & Design Systems